konnorve/Variant-finding-workflow/README.md

 3. Copy the modified files from your analysis to the clone of your fork, e.g., `cp -r workflow path/to/fork`.
 Make sure to **not** accidentally copy config file contents or sample sheets.
 Instead, manually update the example config files if necessary.
 4. Commit and push your changes to your fork.
 5. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) against the original repository.

-## Testing

-Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).